balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 **What should I do if my hub is running slow?**

-Try these couple of options and if they don't work then do reach out to us immediately,
+Try these options and reach out to us if they do not seem to work,

 - Restart your kernel if your hub is running slow